BUTANE-Smart-Chain/Butane-docs/docs/validate/setup-and-configuration/faq.md

 # Validator FAQ

-Check the FAQ for running a validator on Evmos.
+Check the FAQ for running a validator on Butane.

 ## General Concepts